frothfrenzy/polytopiacalculator/Readme.md

 To use the calculator, simply go here: https://frothfrenzy.github.io/polytopiacalculator/

-In the most recent update, I added the Multi mode where you can create an interactive battlefield and try out a variety of calculations to achieve optimal results.
+In one of the recent updates, I added the Multi mode where you can create an interactive battlefield and try out a variety of calculations to achieve optimal results.
 Details on how to use it are in the FAQ.

 The FAQ also contains information regarding the calculation formula with its corresponding game mechanics, and the links section steadily grew over time into a decent compilation of game sites, guides and gameplay videos.